AndrewAnnex/SpiceyPy/docs/other_stuff.rst

        1   2003 JAN 05 12:00:00.000   2003 JAN 05 12:45:00.000
        2   2003 JAN 06 00:30:00.000   2003 JAN 06 02:18:01.000

-Finally, an analysis of the \`sched’ data.
+Finally, an analysis of the \`sched' data.
 The measure of an interval [a,b] (a <= b) equals b-a.
 Real values output in units of seconds.

 ::